MintDatBoi/MintDatBoi/README.md

 - 👋 Hi, I’m @MintDatBoi
-- 👀 I’m interested in ROBLOX Games such as DOORS, Flood Escape 2 (FE2), Piggy, and more!
+- 👀 I’m interested in ROBLOX games such as DOORS, Flood Escape 2 (FE2), Piggy, and more!
-- 🌱 I’m currently learning Lua so I can make ROBLOX games.
+- 🌱 I’m currently learning Lua so I can make my own ROBLOX games.
 - 💞️ I’m looking to collaborate on ROBLOX games.
 - 📫 How to reach me: Send me an email!
 - 😄 Pronouns: He/Him.